 Later, fatigue, insomnia, and apathy develop.
 Malfunction of the brain (encephalopathy) usually follows.
 It is characterized by confusion, disorientation, hallucinations, and memory loss.

 The diagnosis is based on the diet history and symptoms.
-Measuring a by-product of niacin in urine can help establish the diagnosis, but this test is not always available.
-The diagnosis is confirmed if nicotinamide relieves symptoms.
+Measuring a by-product of niacinin urine can help establish the diagnosis, but this test is not always available.
+The diagnosis is confirmed if niacin relieves symptoms.

 Pellagra is treated with daily doses of niacin taken by mouth.
 Supplements of other B vitamins are also taken.